nomic-io/nomic/README.md

 3. Restart your node with `nomic start`.

-Your node will automatically perform the upgrade on Friday, October 7 at 17:00 UTC.
+Your node will automatically perform the upgrade on Monday, October 30 at 17:00 UTC.

-## Node setup guide
+## Node Setup Guide

 This guide will walk you through setting up a node for the Nomic testnet.